-Rosie is an Associate Legal Executive in the Education team and supports a number of educational institutions including Free Schools and Academies all over the country.
+Rosie is a Graduate Member of CILEx and a member of the Education team.
+She supports a number of educational institutions including Free Schools and Academies all over the country.
 Rosie is based in Exeter but frequently spends time in the firms' London office.

 Rosie studied law at the University of Gloucestershire and previously worked for Foot Anstey LLP before joining Michelmores in 2014.